StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 | `transparentState` | The precomputed transparent state if returned from the script will lead to transparent propagation |
 | `component` | The id of the current component |

-### Async On / Off
+### Execution

-Propagation functions can be run as either async \(default\) or synchronous.
+Propagation functions can be run with execution set to either [Asynchronous](#asynchronous-execution) \(recommended\) or [Synchronous](#synchronous-execution).

-* With Async set to **On** the function will be run as [async](propagation-functions.md#async-propagation-functions-default).
-* With Async set to **Off** the function will be run as [synchronous](propagation-functions.md#synchronous-propagation-functions-async-off).

-#### Async propagation functions \(default\)
+#### Asynchronous execution

-Running as an async function will allow you to make an HTTP request and use [StackState script APIs](/develop/reference/scripting/script-apis/) in the function body.
+Functions that run with asynchronous execution can make an HTTP request and use [StackState script APIs](/develop/reference/scripting/script-apis/) in the function body.
 This gives you access to parts of the topology/telemetry not available in the context of the propagation itself.
 You can also use the available [element properties and methods](propagation-functions.md#available-properties-and-methods).

 {% hint style="danger" %}
-**Keep performance aspects in mind during async function development**
+**Keep performance aspects in mind when developing functions with asynchronous execution**
 The script APIs provide super-human levels of flexibility and even allow querying standalone services.
 Consider extreme cases where the function is executed on all components and properly assess system impact.
 StackState comes with a number of StackPacks that include tuned propagating functions.
 Changes to those functions are possible, but may impact the stability of the system.
 {% endhint %}

-#### Synchronous propagation functions \(async Off\)
+#### Synchronous execution

-Running a propagation function as synchronous places limitations on both the capability of what it can achieve and the number of functions that can be run in parallel.
-Synchronous propagation functions do, however, have access to `stateChangesRepository` information that is not available if the function runs as async. `stateChangesRepository` can be used to return:
+Running a propagation function with synchronous execution places limitations on both the capability of what it can achieve and the number of functions that can be run in parallel.
+Synchronous propagation functions do, however, have access to `stateChangesRepository` information that is not available if the function runs with asynchronous execution.

+`stateChangesRepository` can be used to return:

 * The propagating state of an element
 * The number of elements with a particular propagating state